-3.1.8 [1] Teaching staff complete an assessment of each young person's educational needs which is reviewed at each CPA review (or local equivalent).
-3.1.9 [1] There is a documented Care Programme Approach (or equivalent) or ward round admission meeting within one week of the young person's admission.
-Young people are supported to attend this with advanced preparation and feedback.
-3.2.
-Young people and their parents/carers are supported throughout the admission process 3.2.1 [ED] [1] The unit provides written feedback to referrers, GPs and other relevant professionals at least once every four weeks.
-3.2.2 [1] On admission to the ward/unit, young people feel welcomed by staff members who explain why they are in hospital.
+3.2.1 1 On admission to the ward/unit, young people feel welcomed by staff members who explain why they are in hospital.
 Guidance: Staff members show young people around and introduce themselves and other young people, offer young people refreshments, address young people using the name and pronouns they prefer.
-3.2.3 [1] The young person's parent/carer is contacted by a staff member (with the young person's consent) to notify them of the admission and to give them the ward/unit contact details.
-3.2.4 [2] Parents and carers are offered individual time with staff members (with the young person's consent), within 48 hours of the young person's admission to discuss concerns, family history and their own needs.
-3.2.5 [1] On admission, if a Local Authority has parental responsibility as a result of a care order, the service identifies a named clinician who should be responsible for consultation around care planning.
-3.2.6 [2] The service actively supports families to overcome barriers to access.
-3.2.7 [1] Young people admitted to the ward outside the area in which they live have a review of their placement at least every three months.
-3.3.
-Discharge plans are agreed with and communicated to all relevant parties 3.3.1 [1] Mental health practitioners carry out a thorough assessment of the young person's personal, social, safety and practical needs to reduce the risk of suicide on discharge.
+2.1 3.2.2 1 The young person's parent/carer is contacted by a staff member (with the young person's consent) to notify them of the admission and to give them the ward/unit contact details.
+2.2 3.2.3 2 Parents and carers are offered individual time with staff members (with the young person's consent), within 48 hours of the young person's admission to discuss concerns, family history and their own needs.
+13.3 3.2.4 1 On admission, if a Local Authority has parental responsibility as a result of a care order, the service identifies a named clinician who should be responsible for consultation around care planning.
+3.2.5 2 The service actively supports families to overcome barriers to access.
+3.2.6 1 Young people admitted to the ward outside the area in which they live have a review of their placement at least every three months.
+2.8 3.3. arge plans are agreed with and communicated to evant parties 3.3.1 1 Mental health practitioners carry out a thorough assessment of the young person's personal, social, safety and practical needs to reduce the risk of suicide on discharge.
+9.1 3.3.2 1 When staff members are concerned about an informal young person self-discharging against medical advice, the staff members undertake a thorough assessment of the young person, taking their wishes into account as far as possible.
+9.6 3.3.3 2 Teams provide specific transition support to young people when their care is being transferred to another unit, to a community mental health team, adult services, or back to the care of their GP.
+Guidance: The team provides transition mentors; transition support packs; or training for young people on how to manage transitions.
+9.5